 A hot drink as well as snacks and a packed lunch.
 If in doubt, please contact the leader beforehand.

 Car sharing is encouraged.
-It is recommended that passengers make a contribution to the driver's out-of-pocket expenses.
-Mileage is charged therefore at 20 pence per mile, divided between the total number in the car, including the driver.
-Walk leaders may also claim 20p per mile from the treasurer for use of car when reconnoitring walks.
-This 20p per mile rate may also be claimed by any member on official Group business approved by the committee.
+It is recommended that passengers make a voluntary contribution to the driver's out-of-pocket expenses.
+Mileage is calculated therefore at 25 pence per mile, divided between the total number in the car, including the driver.
+Walk leaders may also claim 25p per mile from the treasurer for use of car when reconnoitring walks.
+This 25p per mile rate may also be claimed by any member on official Group business approved by the committee.

 Dogs are welcome only on those walks indicated in the Programme.
-Dogs should be kept on a short lead.
+Dog owners may be asked for their dog to be kept on a short lead if needed.

 New members are always welcome.
 Membership is not necessary for up to three walks, but thereafter walkers will be expected to join the Rambler's Association.
 For more information, click on the Ramblers logo in the top-right of this web-page.